ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 The complete model for one type of configuration may look like this:

-*[images: Highly glossy outer layer, ideally white (albedo 100%) Lambert inner layer and blue medium between them (thicknesses: large to none; 3 lights)]*
+*[images: Highly glossy outer layer, ideally white (albedo 100%) Lambert inner layer and brown medium between them (thicknesses: large to none; 3 lights)]*

 ## Sampling